 During the Open Field Test evaluation, the researchers reported that the Ativan group spent more time in the central square, crossed more squares, and had a decrease in freezing time compared to the control group.

 The results of both tests indicate significant anxiolytic effects of Ativan.

 Tolerance to Ativan is a topic much debated.
 Tolerance refers to the diminished response of a patient’s body to the effects of a drug, which is due to repeated use of the drug.

-It is important to keep in mind that tolerance observed in the mice may differ to that observed clinically since the half-lives of drugs in animals is shorter than treatment intervals.
+It is important to keep in mind that tolerance observed in the mice may differ from that observed clinically since the half-lives of drugs in animals are shorter than treatment intervals.

 Sedative Effects in Mice

 Sedation is a common side effect experienced by patients taking Ativan, a quality that has been used to treat patients for insomnia.
 One disadvantage of this treatment method is the development of tolerance and that abruptly stopping long-term treatment can result in rebound insomnia worse than the original issue.

 Lister et al. set out to investigate tolerance to Ativan’s effects on sedation.
 Forty-nine male hooded rats were divided into the following seven groups:

 - Control: Received daily injections containing the Ativan vehicle throughout the experiment.